 Laser Hair Removal

-Laser hair removal is one of the few long-term or possibly permanent hair removal options.
-It is non-invasive and relatively painless compared to other options like waxing.
-At The Clifford Clinic, we utilise 2 main lasers for hair removal: The 808nm Diode Laser and the 1064nm Long-pulsed laser.
-The combination of these 2 lasers ensures better coverage for a more well-rounded treatment.
+Laser hair removal is one of the light-based, permanent hair removal procedures, which also includes procedures like Intense Pulsed Light (IPL) and Super Hair Removal (SHR).
+Unlike traditional methods like waxing, laser hair removal is non-invasive and relatively painless.
+At The Clifford Clinic, we utilise 2 main lasers for hair removal in Singapore: The 808nm Diode Laser and the 1064nm Long-pulsed laser.
+The combination of these 2 lasers ensure better coverage for a more well-rounded treatment.

 Why hair removal?